circuitdao/docs/docs/faq.md

 ### What is Circuit?

 Circuit is a DeFi protocol.
 More specifically, Circuit is an on-chain collateralized stablecoin protocol built on [Chia](https://www.chia.net).

-See the [Introduction](./introduction) for additional info.
+### Is Circuit live yet?

+We are live on testnet11, and expect to go live on mainnet in the next few months.

+You can head over directly to the [app](https://app.circuitdao.com), or check out our [Getting Started](./getting-started) guide first.

 ### What is Bytecash?